Katanning

 Katanning features high concentrations of lone person households and group households, with a lower-than-average median household size

-Family households account for 65.8% of all households, consisting of 23.9% couples with children, 29.6% couples without children, and 10.5% single parent families.
-Non-family households make up the remaining 34.2%, with lone person households at 30.6% and group households comprising 3.8%.
-The median household size is 2.4 people, which is smaller than the Rest of WA average of 2.5.
+Family households dominate at 65.8% of all households, comprising 23.9% couples with children, 29.6% couples without children, and 10.5% single parent families.
+Non-family households make up the remaining 34.2%, with lone person households at 30.6% and group households comprising 3.8% of the total.
+The median household size of 2.4 people is smaller than the Regional WA average of 2.5.

 Frequently Asked Questions - Households